ThilinaGunathilaka/ThilinaGunathilaka/README.md

 - 👋 Hi, I’m @ThilinaGunathilaka
 - 👀 I’m interested in research new projects
 - 🌱 I’m currently learning Computer Sceince Degree
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on google
-- 📫 How to reach me ...
+- 📫 How to reach me improve my skills

 <!---
 ThilinaGunathilaka/ThilinaGunathilaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.